welcome to craft+work

 Abby takes pride in breathing new life into objects that have lost their luster.
 Making something you have thought about getting rid of, something you will love.

 Craft+Work is a working art studio!
 When we aren't holding a workshop both Roberta and Abby can be found designing and creating at the studio.

 what we do

 Looking for a place to hold your private event?
-Let us match your group with a qualified instructor and hold your off-site in our studio!
+Let us match your group with a qualified instructor and hold your event in our studio!
 Whatever your group's interest is, learning a new craft is a great way to connect.
 We'll find the workshop that interests your group and provide the space for your event.
 Great for bridal showers, birthday parties, corporate team building, etc.!

 We now offer specially tailored workshops that are perfect for kid's birthday parties (ages 5+).
 Use the contact form below to get started.

 Let's craft+work together!